mockk/mockk/README.md

 val obj = mockk<MockedClass>()

-// all 3 are actually doing the same every { obj.sum(any(), 1) } answers { nothing }
+// all 3 are actually acceptable and doing the same every { obj.sum(any(), 1) } answers { nothing }
 every { obj.sum(any(), 2) } returns null
 every { obj.sum(any(), 3) } just Runs